 Gold Bullion Development Corp. ("Gold Bullion" or the "Company") is a company domiciled in Canada and was incorporated on July 17, 1985 under the Company Act of British Columbia.
-The Company is a publicly traded company with its shares listed on TSX Venture Exchange and the Frankfurt Stock Exchange.
+The Company is a publicly traded company with its shares listed on TSX Venture Exchange and the Frankfurt Stock Exchange and also trades on the US OTC market.

-These interim condensed consolidated financial statements comprise the financial statements of Gold Bullion Development Corp. and its wholly-owned subsidiary Castle Silver Mines Inc. (collectively the Company or the "Group")
+These interim condensed consolidated financial statements comprise the financial statements of Gold Bullion Development Corp. and its wholly-owned subsidiary Castle Silver Mines Inc. (collectively the "Company" or the "Group")